 Accessing your channel menu · 1:45

-You can click "Channels" in the left hand panel to enter the Channel Menu.
-From here you can create/edit context and channels.
+You can click "Channels" or "Manage Channels" in the left hand panel to enter the Channel Menu.
+From here you can create/edit contexts and channels.

 Assigning to a channel · 2:58